Online Computation with Untrusted Advice: Introduction

 In this work, we address what is a significant drawback in the online advice model.
 Namely, all previous works assume that advice is, in all circumstances, completely trustworthy, and precisely as defined by the algorithm.
 Since the advice is infallible, no reasonable online algorithm with advice would choose to ignore the advice.

 It should be fairly clear that such assumptions are very unrealistic or undesirable.
 Advice bits, as all information, are prone to transmission errors.
-In addition, the known advice models often require that the information encodes some information about the input, which, realistically, cannot be known exactly (e.g., some bits of the optimal, offline solution).
+In addition, the known advice models often allow information that one may arguably consider unrealistic, e.g., an encoding of some part of the offline optimal solution.
 Last, and perhaps more significantly, a malicious entity that takes control of the advice oracle can have a catastrophic impact.
 For a very simple example, consider the well-known ski rental problem: this is a simple, yet fundamental resource allocation, in which we have to decide ahead of time whether to rent or buy equipment without knowing the time horizon in advance.
 In the traditional advice model, one bit suffices to be optimal: 0 for renting throughout the horizon, 1 for buying right away.
 However, if this bit is wrong, then the online algorithm has unbounded competitive ratio, i.e., can perform extremely badly.
 In contrast, an online algorithm that does not use advice at all has competitive ratio at most 2, i.e., its output can be at most twice as costly as the optimal one.

 The above observations were recently made in the context of online algorithms with machine-learned predictions.
 Lykouris and Vassilvitskii~\cite{DBLP:conf/icml/LykourisV18} and Purohit {\em et al.}~\cite{NIPS2018_8174} show how to use predictors to design and analyze algorithms with two properties: (i) if the predictor is good, then the online algorithm should perform close to the best offline algorithm (what is called {\em consistency}); and (ii) if the predictor is bad, then the online algorithm should gracefully degrade, i.e., its performance should be close to that of the online algorithm without predictions (what is called {\em robustness}).
+Since these works, online algorithms with predictions have been studied in a variety of settings, see, e.g., the survey~\cite{DBLP:books/cu/20/MitzenmacherV20}.